GHOST KITCHENS COULD BE THE FUTURE OF RESTAURANTS – AND YOUR SUCCESS

 Terri Bloomgarden, co-owner of Canter’s Deli in the Fairfax neighborhood of central Los Angeles, says kitchen logjams drove her to open an off-site commissary dedicated to delivery orders.
 “We do a lot of takeout and delivery, and if you don’t have a separate area for that, customers don’t understand what you’re doing when they are in the restaurant, waiting in line,” she says.
 Reaching a potential new market – downtown Los Angeles – factored in as well.

-Leasing and equipping a ghost kitchen is a bargain compared to building an entirely new restaurant, but using your existing equipment costs almost nothing to get started.
+Leasing and equipping a commissary-style ghost kitchen is a bargain compared to building an entirely new restaurant, but using your existing equipment costs almost nothing to get started.
 Owners typically face $750,000 to $1.2 million in expenses to open a small restaurant in a high-demand urban area.
-However, $50,000 or so in initial fees for hiring, training and other opening costs can land a leased, fully equipped facility like those run by Kitchen United.
+Compared to $50,000 or so in initial fees for hiring, training and other opening costs can land a leased, fully equipped facility like those run by Kitchen United.
 With the new US Foods program, operators can launch a new concept in their existing kitchens for around $5,000, with very little additional labor and food costs required.

 “The first week we were doing about the same volume that were doing out of the restaurant,” Gilson says.

 PROBLEMS THAT DISAPPEAR